-Rhode Island native Brian Sousa has published prose, poetry, and nonfiction in various magazines, journals, anthologies, and newspapers including Springhouse Journal, The St. Petersburg Review, Verdad Magazine of Literature and Art, Newfound, Quiddity, Redivider, Gavea-Brown,The Writer Magazine, Babilonia, DMQ Review, Atticus Review, Stylus, Naked Singularity, The Providence Journal, Outside Magazine, and others.
-His fiction is featured in the Rutgers University Press anthology of Luso-American Literature, 2011, and Portuguese Writers of the Diaspora, an Anthology, Tagus Press, and one of his short stories, “One Night in Salvador,” was nominated for a Pushcart Prize.
+Rhode Island native Brian Michael Sousa’s first novel-in-stories Almost Gone was published in 2013 by Tagus / UPNE Press.
+He has published prose, poetry, and nonfiction in various outlets including Springhouse Journal, The St. Petersburg Review, Verdad Magazine of Literature and Art, Newfound, Quiddity, Redivider, Gavea-Brown,The Writer Magazine, Babilonia, DMQ Review, Atticus Review, Stylus, Naked Singularity, Projected Letters, The Providence Journal, and The Boston Globe.